u1tralord/SubStockBot/README.md

 * Bot function: start buying and selling stocks automatically based on its calculated value
 * Bot function: evaluate stock value
-* fix stock value to pull from db in profile function.
 * fix info command.
-* create Stock class -Deeredman1991
+* fix stock class to pull it's data from the db instead of always using initial data.